After a weekend in Albuquerque, my summer reading list is officially 100% books set in New Mexico.

 From regional cookbooks (someone please teach me how to make sopapillas) to Southwestern-based cozy mysteries (my mum would have loved these), the shop, in its breadth, covers New Mexico, up and down.

 P.S.
 If you’ve read any of these books (or have any book suggestions), let me know.
-I loved reading your comments on my last book list!
+I loved reading your comments on my book lists!

 In World War II, Los Alamos, a craggy zone, was a secret space torn from the rest of the United States.
 The site of the classified Manhattan Project, a research development that honed in on creating nuclear weapons, Los Alamos hit the peak of high-tension in the 1940s.